giannistbsnet/maize-datacrop/_content/user-guide/overview/index.markdown

 ## Accessing the Workflow Editor

-To access the Workflow Editor, you need to log in using **Keycloak**.
-You can authenticate in one of two ways:
+To access the Workflow Editor, you log in using **Keycloak**.
+The exact login options depend on how your Keycloak realm is configured (for example, username/password, or an external identity provider such as GitHub if enabled).

-1. Using credentials you already have.
-2. Using **Single Sign-On (SSO)** with your GitHub account.
+For the backend API calls used by the editor, the JWT token must include a `userId` claim, otherwise the backend cannot resolve the current user and requests will fail.

 ![Keycloak Image](/assets/img/overview/keycloak.png)